 Signs Of Mice Infestation — Mouse Droppings and More

 Mice avoid well-lit places and are typically active in the nighttime, which is why they are difficult to identify and locate.
 Sometimes the mice infestation goes unnoticed for weeks or months.
 You might be unaware that furry revelers host a party behind your walls or in your attic.

-- Scratching sound – You may hear scurrying, squeaking, and scratching sounds from your walls or ceiling.
+Scratching sound – You may hear scurrying, squeaking, and scratching sounds from your walls or ceiling.
 This usually occurs at night or in the evening when your home is quiet.
 Many people mistake these sounds for larger animals such as squirrels and raccoons.

 Removing rodents from a home often requires expert handling.
-When it comes to humane removal methods, the process consists of the following steps:
+When it comes to humane mouse removal Burlington methods, the process to get rid of mice consists of the following steps:

 Damage and Health Concerns

 Mice tend to cause significant damage when entering a house or property.
 These small animals can wreak havoc on apartments, offices, and other buildings.
-Besides structural problems, mouse damage can result in higher energy costs.
+Besides structural problems, a mouse problem can result in higher energy costs.
 They chew through wiring when building their nests in electrical appliances, thereby causing electrical hazards.

 In addition to damaging your home, deer mice and other mice carry diseases.
 Mice can seriously affect your well-being and health.
 Mice leave a lot of droppings that can carry rat-bite fever, hantavirus, mites, tapeworm, and ringworm.
 Other health concerns associated with mice include salmonellosis, Lyme disease, as well as allergies and asthma.